 All persons must sign the insurance release form to enter the autocross site.
-See below for age specifics: To register you must have a valid driver's license or valid permit.
+See below for age specifics: To register you must have a valid driver's license.
+A driving permit is NOT allowed.
 If you are under 18 years of age you must also have your parent or legal guardian there to sign the insurance release form.
-If you are entering a car class and have your "permit" only, you must also have your parent or legal guardian there to ride along on each of your runs.
-If you are a minor and driving a kart, you must also have your parent/guardian there while you drive.
+If you are a minor (under 18 years of age) you must also have your parent/guardian there while you drive.